 I’ll be more specific.

-On every fashion week history repeats itself: after praying the press offices to get invitations for fashion shows; once you get in, there’s a ritual phrase from colleagues you meet over there: “Hello darling, how long!
+In every fashion week, history repeats itself.
+After praying the press offices to get invitations for fashion shows, once you get in, there’s a ritual phrase from colleagues you meet over there: “Hello darling, how long!
 Are you sitting or standing?”.

-Personally I’ve never been interested in that difference.
-I’m tall and I can see everything even when standing in the middle of a crowd, so I think this is really one of the few eventualities in my life where just participation matters.
+Personally, I’ve never been interested in that difference.
+I’m tall, and I can see everything even when standing in the middle of a crowd, so I think this is one of the few eventualities in my life where just participation matters.
 And if you are equipped with a good reflex camera and telephoto lens, not only you enjoy the show, but also do amazing pictures wherever you are.
 Obviously my thought is shared by those who attend fashion shows to ‘see the show’.
-While the standing/sitting distinction takes on a totally different meaning for those who attend shows just to ‘be seen during the show’; and the closer are their seats to the catwalk, the higher is the importance of these people in the industry.
+While the standing/sitting distinction takes on a different meaning for those who attend shows just to ‘be seen during the show’; and the closer is their seats to the catwalk, the higher is the importance of these people in the industry.

 Every time I argue with my colleagues on this issue, I always get to this conclusion: don’t blame if you do not have a seat, there are too many reasons and criteria to get one.
-But after 6 years of blogging I also realized that the more selective the press office is, the more empty seats there will be (do not know why, but I’ve always considered it as a law of retaliation); furthermore, a few moments before the lights turn off, ‘the standing’ people are asked to sit, (often front row!), just to not have empty holes and make a very bad impression with the designers who pays them handsomely.
+But after six years of blogging, I also realized that the more selective the press office is, the more empty seats there will be (do not know why, but I’ve always considered it as a law of retaliation).
+Furthermore, a few moments before the lights turn off, ‘the standing’ people are asked to sit, (often front row!), just to not have empty holes and make a horrible impression with the designers who pay them handsomely.

-Obviously, everybody would love to sit front row; but if the press offices would have to accept every request, runways should be several kilometers long, like Karl Lagerfeld did for Chanel FW2016 fashion show with the lucky ones who have not been politely rejected, ‘because of the limited space of the Grand Palais’.
+Everybody would love to sit in the front row.
+But if the press offices would have to accept every request, runways should be several kilometers long, like Karl Lagerfeld did for Chanel FW2016 fashion show with the lucky ones who have not been politely rejected, ‘because of the limited space of the Grand Palais.’
 So funny how a grand place can become so small for a fashion show!